vgene/bencher_scrape/README.md

 1. Install [gnuplot](http://www.gnuplot.info/) either by way of your system package manager or by following one of [these](http://www.gnuplot.info/download.html).
 I am using version 5.2, and default terminal type is 'qt'.

-2. `cp gnuplot-script ./path/to/data/file/directory`

-one data file is [this](https://github.com/nataliepopescu/bencher_scrape/blob/master/crates/clones/KDFs/bench-sanity.data) one, so the path to the directory would be: `crates/clones/KDFs/`
+2. `cp gnuplot-script ./path/to/data/file/directory`.
+For example, one data file is [this](https://github.com/nataliepopescu/bencher_scrape/blob/master/crates/clones/KDFs/bench-sanity.data) one, so the path to the directory would be: `crates/clones/KDFs/`